j-givisiez/pg-parallel/README.md

 - Node.js 18.17.0
 - Apple M1 processor (8 cores)
 - Fibonacci(40) as CPU-intensive task
-- Average of 3 runs for consistency
+- Average of 30 runs (10 runs x 3 executions) for high precision

 ## When to Use